 This set of courses provides students opportunities to apply their diagnostic and counseling skills, training, and knowledge with increasing autonomy as guided by a TUW faculty supervisor, via live classroom sessions, and an on-site counseling supervisor with emphasis in the student's area of counseling specialization.
 Students are observed and evaluated as they engage in a wide range of counseling-related activities, advanced coursework and or relevant additional coursework including applicable California Codes of Regulation.
-Students can complete the four (4) clinical internship courses in 8-week terms to achieve the required 600 clock hours to complete the program.
+Students must complete the four (4) clinical internship courses one at a time over separate 8-week terms to achieve the required 600 clock hours to complete the program.